LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/arrays/array-methods.rst

 Detailed Examples
 -----------------

-Some of the arrays listed above require a closer look.
+Some of the methods listed above require a closer look.
 These examples are arranged from least tricky to more tricky.

 ``concat``